Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

 ## StatementHolder
 StatementHolder is an interface for any node that is not a function and contains code that should be connected with an EOG.
 The following classes implement this interface: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and `CompoundStatement`.
-Note that code can be static or non-static (bound to an instance of a record).
+The Node implementing the interface is the start of one or multiple EOGs.
+Note that code inside such a holder can be static or non-static (bound to an instance of a record).
+Therefore two separate EOGs may be build.
+Interesting fields:
+* `statements:List<Statement>`: the Code inside a holder, the individual elements are distinguished by a property marking them as `staticBlock` if they are a `CompoundStatement`.
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;